WilsonLee2000/WilsonLee2000.github.io/_pages/workexperience.md

 * Attract potential clients, investors, and partners to RescaleLab through business networking and platform demonstrations
 * Recruit and train new interns at RescaleLab
 * Part of RescaleLab tech team in developing new features, identifying and fixing bugs for the platform
-* Represented RescaleLab at business tech conferences (InnovFest2023 and APAC Summit 2023)
+* Represented RescaleLab at business tech conferences (InnovFest 2023 and APAC Summit 2023)
 * Revitalized RescaleLab's marketing platforms to attract potential clients, investors, and partners (Facebook, Instagram, LinkedIn and Telegram)
 * Internship Supervisor: [Gustavo Liu](https://www.linkedin.com/in/gustavoliu/)